geonetwork/core-geonetwork/web/README.md

 # GeoNetwork Web application

-The web module contains the static resources and configuration file for building the final web application WAR.
+The web module gathers the static resources and configuration files for building the final web application WAR.

 1. Run embedded Jetty server: